 I save it.

 For times when my spirits sorely need lifting.

-This necklace is a perfect example of such pieces - a palest green shard of river glass from the Wear, up here in the North-East of England, tumbled and smoothed and softened by its journey.
-Brought home and wrapped with copper, soldered with lead-free solder, hung in its own silver plated copper wire frame, and strung on a thick piece of dark brown leather rope.
+This necklace is just such a piece - a green shard of river glass from the Wear, up here in the North-East of England, tumbled and smoothed and softened by its journey.
+Brought home and enamelled with a gold heart, wrapped with brass wire, and strung on a thick piece of dark brown leather rope.